-Hippie is a soft X-ray beamline designed to deliver high intensity photon flux (1012 ph/s) with exceptional resolution (up to 40 000 eV) by fully utilises very low emittance of the 3 GeV ring.
+Hippie is a soft X-ray beamline designed to deliver high-intensity photon flux (>1012 ph/s) with exceptional resolution by fully utilising the very low emittance of the 3 GeV ring.

 Main Beamline Parameters